-Once you’ve mastered persuasion successfuly, you’ll know there’s nothing wrong with using it well.
-It’s only when persuasion is used badly that it makes you want to scream.
-This post explores where persuasion works best on your website when you’re first starting to use it.
-Once you’ve mastered these three areas, you can then sprinkle it into all areas of your life.
+Once you’ve mastered persuasion successfully, you'll know there's nothing wrong with using it well.
+It's only when persuasion is used badly that it makes you want to scream.
+This post explores where persuasion works best on your website when you're first starting to use it.
+Once you've mastered these three areas, you can then sprinkle them into all areas of your life.

 A quick refresher on the elements of persuasion

 Robert Cialdini wrote a book in the 1980s about the 6 elements of persuasion.
 In his book, he brought together the outcomes of various psychology experiments completed by himself and other researchers about influence i.e how you can influence others.
 Those elements are: